festwertspeicher/jacques-loom/docs/_posts/2022-05-23-application-prototype-fund-hardware.md

 Today, looms are large-scale industrial production tools that are not accessible to small-scale manufacturers.
 There are hardly any affordable, compact and modern looms for non-industrial applications.
 This is especially true for jacquard looms.

 A jacquard loom can create highly complex fabrics by individually raising or lowering each vertical warp thread during the weaving process.
 This allows entire pictures to be woven.
-Other loom types are not versatile with very limited design possibilities resulting in repeatitive pattern (e.&nbsp;g. check pattern) and usually no binding variation (e.&nbsp;g. denim binding only.
+Other loom types are not versatile with very limited design possibilities resulting in repetitive patterns (e.&nbsp;g. check pattern) and usually no binding variation (e.&nbsp;g. denim binding only.

 The goal of this project is to make jacquard weaving more accessible.
 An alternative to large-scale industrial production methods should make people able to act and enable independent decentralized production of small series, prototypes and experiments.